-By John Bowes.
-Last Updated 25th February 2021.
+By Brett Williams.
+Last Updated 22nd July 2021.
 What to do after an accident at work?
-In this online guide, we are going to go over the procedure after an accident at work that you will need to follow.
+In this online guide, we are going to go over the procedure following an accident at work that you will need to follow.
 This procedure is designed to firstly, ensure you get the help you need when the accident happens, and secondly, to ensure the circumstances of the accident have been officially recorded.

 By following the correct accident reporting procedure, you are also taking action that will prepare you for making personal injury claims.
 If you believe you could have a valid claim, please take a few minutes to contact our claims team on 0800 073 8801.
 They will go over your claim with you and offer you some free legal advice on the best way for you to proceed.
 They can also arrange for a personal injury lawyer to process your claim for you if appropriate.

 - A Guide To Procedures After An Accident At Work

 - What Accidents At Work Do You Need To Report?

 - What To Do After An Accident At Work

 - Start By Informing Your Employer, Supervisor Or Manager

 - Record Your Workplace Accident

 - How Should I Correctly Report An Accident At Work?

 - Why Should Your Accident Be Reported And Recorded?